simonask/werk/book/src/features.md

 - **Concurrency:** Build recipes and tasks run in parallel when possible.

-- (TODO) **Autoclean:** Werk is aware of which files it has generated, and can automatically clean them up from the output directory.
+- **Autowatch:** Werk can be run in `--watch` mode, which waits for file changes and automatically rebuilds when any change is detected.

-- (TODO) **Autowatch:** Werk can be run in `--watch` mode, which waits for file changes and automatically rebuilds when any change is detected.
+- **Long-running tasks:** Werk natively supports long-running processes, such as a development webserver running locally, using the `spawn` statement.
+This also works in combination with the `--watch` feature, such that any spawned processes are automatically restarted when a rebuild is triggered.

 # Limitations